Accelerated Graphics Port

-Accelerated Graphics Port (AGP) is a parallel expansion card standard, designed for attaching a video card to a computer system to assist in the acceleration of 3D computer graphics.
-It was originally designed as a successor to PCI-type connections for video cards.
-Since 2004, AGP was progressively phased out in favor of PCI Express (PCIe), which is serial, as opposed to parallel; by mid-2008, PCI Express cards dominated the market and only a few AGP models were available, with GPU manufacturers and add-in board partners eventually dropping support for the interface in favor of PCI Express.
+Accelerated Graphics Port (AGP) is an obsolete parallel expansion card standard, designed by Intel independently of the PCI-SIG for attaching a video card to a computer system to assist in the acceleration of 3D computer graphics.
+It was originally designed as a generally compatible successor to PCI-type connections for video cards.
+The AGP bus was separate from the PCI bus, so that the graphics card as the top consumer of bandwidth in a computer system would not have to compete for bandwidth with other devices, while the overall throughput of the system was greatly increased by the addition of another data bus.
+The separation also allowed for improvements that broke compatibility with the myriad of existing PCI cards and AGP was not required to be a lowest common denominator standard.
+The introduction of more efficient queued transactions on top of PCI made it possible for the graphics card to use system memory directly in many circumstances where regular PCI cards required local copies of the data.
+Since 2004, AGP and PCI were progressively phased out in favor of PCI Express (PCIe).
+By mid-2008, PCI Express cards dominated the market and only a few AGP models were available, with GPU manufacturers and add-in board partners eventually dropping support for the interface relatively quickly in favor of PCI Express.
+The analogue of AGP in ISA bus systems was the VESA Local Bus.

 Advantages over PCI

 AGP is a superset of the PCI standard, designed to overcome PCI's limitations in serving the requirements of the era's high-performance graphics cards.

 The primary advantage of AGP is that it doesn't share the PCI bus, providing a dedicated, point-to-point pathway between the expansion slot(s) and the motherboard chipset.
-The direct connection also allows for higher clock speeds.
+The direct connection also allows backward-incompatible changes such as a lower signal voltage, which in turn allows a higher clock speed.

-The second major change is the use of split transactions, wherein the address and data phases are separated.
-The card may send many address phases so the host can process them in order, avoiding any long delays caused by the bus being idle during read operations.